Active vs passive pickups for acoustic guitar: Understanding the differences

 4. Onboard EQ controls for tone shaping

-Choosing the Right Pickup for You
+Choosing the right pickup for you

 When deciding between active and passive pickups for your acoustic guitar, it ultimately comes down to personal preference and playing style.
 If you value a natural and transparent sound and prefer simplicity and ease of use, passive pickups may be the right choice for you.
 On the other hand, if you require greater control over your tone, higher output, and the ability to tailor your sound to different situations, active pickups may better suit your needs.